 1. Merricks Trail (Red Hill Rail Trail)

 This walking trail follows the route of the old railway line that links Red Hill to Merricks.
 The trail is a 12km return journey but there are many options to turn around and make it a shorter walk or simply walk the 6km one way.
-We recommend walking the trail from Red Hill to Merricks in the morning, getting a coffee from Merricks General Store, walking the trail back to Red Hill and enjoying a tapas and wine lunch at Green Olive at Red Hill as a reward.
+We recommend walking the trail from Red Hill to Merricks in the morning, getting a coffee from Merricks General Store, walking the trail back to Red Hill and enjoying a grazing style food and wine lunch at Green Olive at Red Hill as a reward.
 The whole trail usually takes about three hours plus the stop for coffee.
 This trail is also one of the few dog friendly walking tracks on the Mornington Peninsula!
 It is quite an easy walk and a great way to enjoy the beautiful Peninsula plant and animal life - you might even spot bright red mushrooms if you’re walking in Autumn!
 With beautiful views of pony paddocks, vineyards and pine trees, we think this is one of the best walks on the Peninsula!

 2. Two Bays Walking Track - Seawinds Gardens to Waterfall Gully Road